|Roller Coasters:||9 (12 relocated)|

 2) Operated by Kenny Kaufman on Coney Island before being sold to China where it is believed to be traveling.
 One suspected sighting was in Dalian.

 3) Destroyed in the late 1970s.

 4) Purchased by Conklin shows who operated it at the Canadian National Exhibition.
 It then made a short stop at Six Flags Great Adventure.
 It is now owned by the French showman Bouvier.

 5) Originally purchased by German showman Kinzler.
 Then sold to Walibi Belgium and last known to be owned by French showman Lapere who operates it at Amigoland.

 6) Started at Busch Gardens Europe, moved to La Feria Chapultepec Magico and currently at Selva Mágica.

-7) Opened in 1992 at Alton Towers (second of two units), moved to Divertido and currently at Salitre Magico.
+7) Opened in 1992 at Alton Towers, moved to Divertido and currently at Salitre Magico.

 Jumbo Jet roller coasters have also appeared at Morey's Piers and Great Adventure Amusement Park in Flushing, NY.
 Where these fit into the above list isn't know at this time.